wkolowski/Type-Theory-Wishlist/README.md

 ```
 data CoListX (X A : Type) : Type
 | CoNilX
-| CoConsX (hd : A, tl : X)
+| CoConsX of (hd : A, tl : X)

 codata CoList (A : Type) : Type
-& Out : CoListX CoList A
+& Out of CoListX CoList A

 CoNil : CoList A
 & Out => CoNilX